 Honey’s new location at Waikiki was still small, and crowds pushed in to hear Don Ho perform.
 He was invited to sing at a larger venue, Duke’s, a nightclub owned by Duke Kahanamoku, a legendary Hawaiian swimmer who helped bring surfing to the mainstream.
 It was Ho’s performances at Duke’s that helped him catch the attention of record producers.

-Although it had a distinctive island flare, Don Ho’s music was typical of the light-instrumental, easy listening tunes of the early to mid-1960s.
+Although it had a distinctive island flair, Don Ho’s music was typical of the light-instrumental, easy listening tunes of the early to mid-1960s.
 Part of its popularity was that it was similar enough to typical American pop music to make it relatable.
 But many other Hawaiian entertainers felt the Don Ho’s music was too commercialized and white-washed the traditional Hawaiian sound.
-They grimaced when tourists went to a Don Ho show to get a traditional Hawaiian experience.
+They grimaced when tourists went to a Don Ho show to get a "traditional" Hawaiian experience.
 Toward the end of the 1960s, however, there was a trend in Hawaii to move back closer to the traditional style of island music.
 Despite this trend, Don Ho’s popularity never dipped.
 Tourists still flocked to his shows.
 And Ho's natural gift for showmanship made him an effective ambassador for Hawaii.

 Well before his musical celebrity of the sixties, Don Ho married his high school sweetheart, Melva May Lolokea Wong.
 The couple remained married for 48 years until Melva’s death in 1999.
 With Melva, Ho had six children.
 Ho went on to have four more children from two new relationships.
 Ho introduced all of his children to the entertainment business.
 Three of them, Don Ho, Jr., Kea, and Hoku, became popular performers on their own.
 Don Ho married his second wife, Haumea Hebenstreit, in 2006.
 He had a heart attack a few days later and had a pacemaker put in.
 Their marriage was short lived.
 Don Ho died of a heart attack a little more than six months after their wedding.